-Work is 83 percent complete on the design/build contract for signal system.
+Work is 83 percent complete on the design/build contract for the signal sys-

+▲ Caltrain Modernization will improve system performance with faster, more reliable service. tem.
 The contractor, Parsons Transportation Group, has completed wayside and on-board installation-together with the Backup Central Control Facility-and proceeded to the testing and commissioning phase.
 Having terminated the contract with Parsons Transportation Group, Caltrain is evaluating alternative ways to complete the project.